atefe-aa/deep-dream-api/README.md

 # Deep Dream

 ## Description
 Deep Dream is a comprehensive slide scanner manager application designed to manage tests, test types, patients, and collaborations between laboratories and counselors.
-The application facilitates manual and automated scanning, image annotation using Sytomine, result templating, and advanced statistical visualization.
+The application facilitates manual and automated scanning, image annotation using Cytomine, result templating, and advanced statistical visualization.
 It leverages Python for camera and scanner control and utilizes Laravel Sanctum for authentication.

 ## Repository Links: